- Funding opportunities

 - Read Chancellor Gary S. May’s statement welcoming blood drives on campus, while also asserting: UC Davis strongly supports the development of evidence-based policies that would allow blood donations from all who are safely able to give, and stands strongly against all forms of discrimination on the basis of gender or sexual orientation.

 The Big Shift is the campuswide heating system conversion project, whereby steam lines are being replaced with hot water lines.
 Heat exchangers in buildings will draw heat off the hot water, to heat the buildings, just like we do now with steam.
 The hot water system will use electricity (a renewable resource) to heat the water, instead of natural gas, a fossil fuel, that is used in the steam system.
 The hot water system will use less energy, because the water need not be heated to boiling (for steam), and will be safer to maintain.
+Current road and path closures are listed here, along with other project links:

 - Construction progress